JOB ANNOUNCEMENT: STAFF ATTORNEY – HOUSING UNIT

 Essential Duties and Responsibilities:

-• Work with CMS’ organizers to plan our monthly community meetings, and to provide legal services in collaboration with our tenant organizing efforts;
+- Work with CMS’ organizers to provide legal services in collaboration with our tenant organizing efforts;

-• Admission to the New York State Bar;
+- Admission to or pending admission to the New York State Bar;

 Diversity and Non-Discrimination Policy: